 Aoyuan suffers dramatic loss on Sydney site sale

-The state government has acquired a west Sydney land bank for $22.044 million – a fraction of the $115m paid nine years earlier.
+The state government has acquired a major west Sydney land bank for a fraction of the price the embattled vendor paid nine years ago.

 The buyer is the National Park and Wildlife Service.

-The Hong Kong-listed group acquired the holding in mid-2017 with plans for a major residential community, banking on the nearby Western Sydney Airport.
+The Hong Kong-listed group acquired the holding for $115m in mid-2017 with plans for a major residential community, banking on the area’s popularity increasing in light of the nearby new Western Sydney Airport and surrounding commercial product.

 However the land was never rezoned from Rural Primary Production and Rural Landscape.